 After clicking Test URL, basic assertions based on your endpoint’s response are automatically populated.
 Assertions define the alert condition and can be customized.
 In this example, three default assertions are populated when testing the URL:

 These assertions define the alert condition and can be customized.
-To add a custom assertion, click on any response header in the response preview.
-You can also click the New Assertion button to add an assertion manually (e.g.,
+To add a custom assertion, directly click on the response preview or click the New Assertion button to add an assertion manually (e.g., body contains Shop.ist)

 You can set up an alerting condition in order to only be alerted if your endpoint goes down for three minutes, on two different locations:

 An alert is triggered if your test fails for 3 minutes from any 2 of 13 locations

 You can also decide after how many failures you want a location to be considered as fail.
 Retries will be run immediately after the location fails.
 You can configure the test using the option below:

 Retry x time before location is marked as failed